 For the processing to which this notice relates, we collect the following information:

-personal information – your name, residential address, email address, mobile or landline number
+personal information – your name, email address, mobile or landline number

 How do we collect information about you?